thecloudexplorers/devops-well-architected-guide/JEKYLL_SETUP.md

 ## Content Organization

-- `index.md` - Homepage
+- `index.md` - Main guide homepage (root level)
-- `README.md` - Available as `/readme/`
+- `README.md` - Repository description with links to the guide
+- Guide sections are organized in the `devops-well-architected-guide/` directory
-- Additional pages can be added as `.md` files in the root or in folders
+- Additional pages can be added as `.md` files in the guide directory or other folders